sethbern/CSJava/_sources/Unit7-Arrays/topic-7-1-array-basics.rst

    String v = |blank|;

    -   :cars\[1\]: Correct.
        :x: Use the array name cars with [ ] with a number in it.
 Don't use spaces in your answer!
+Remember that the first element in an array starts at index 0.

-.. fillintheblank:: array-access2
+.. fillintheblank:: q7_1_5

     Fill in the blank with code to access the cars array.
 NOTE: The semicolon is provided for you after the box.